lucasdu2/compsci-readings/DeterministicDatabasesSampler-article.md

 Related to [these notes](ProblemsWithACIDand2PhaseCommit-blogpost.md).

 # An Overview of Deterministic Database Systems
-[link](https://www.cs.umd.edu/~abadi/papers/abadi-cacm2018.pdf)
+**Authors: DANIEL J. ABADI, JOSE M. FALEIRO** [link](https://www.cs.umd.edu/~abadi/papers/abadi-cacm2018.pdf)
+- Summary article based on current research (as of 2018) on deterministic databases; Abadi is one of the main drivers of this research and is the first author on this article

 # Deterministic Databases and the Future of Data Sharing
 **Article date: 09-29-2022**